Shumieb/Shopping-App/README.md

 # About the project

-This project was created using React and Sass
+This project was created using React and Tailwind CSS